About

 Stephan Haggard

 From 2005 through 2022, he served as editor of the Journal of East Asian Studies.
-From 2011 to 2019, he ran the Witness to Transformation blog.
-From 2015 through 2019 he had a regular column at Joongang Ilbo.
+From 2011 to 2019, he ran the Witness to Transformation blog on North Korea.
+He has been a regular columnist at Joongang Ilbo and Kyunghyang Shinmun and sits on the Board of the Korea Economic Institute.